 How did Robert Rayford contract HIV?

 I’m not the first person to say this, but it disturbs me a bit that most of the material about Robert Rayford forgets that he was a human being.
-He is the first documented case of AIDS in the United States.
+He had the first documented case of AIDS in the United States.
 But much of what’s out there about him is speculation.

 Some people assume he must have been a prostitute because he had multiple STDs.
 But everything he had can be transmitted through needles as well.
 It’s one possibility of many, and there are other, more likely possibilities based on what we know.